 Accelerating the physical healing process

-Remarkably Hunter (1987) has shown that it is possible to control the flow of blood in trance.
+Remarkably Hunter (1987) has shown that it is possible to control the flow of blood in a trance.
 It is not clear how this can happen, but it is clear that it does.
-In many cases it seems to be sufficient to have a positive attitude, it has often been noted that those most likely to recover from serious injury need to first feel that they can (King 1991).
+In many cases it seems to be sufficient to have a positive attitude, it has often been noted that those most likely to recover from serious injury need first to feel that they can (King 1991).
 Gordon and Gruzelier (2003) describe a case study with a ballet dancer who recovers from debilitating muscular exhaustion using positive affirmation and self-hypnosis alongside a therapeutic and physical training plan.
-Not only did this dancer recover but actually improved and reached an extremely high standard, such that a one-act ballet was created with him in mind as the principal ballerina.
+Not only did this dancer recover but improved and reached a high standard, such that a one-act ballet was created with him in mind as the principal ballerina.
 Research, anecdote and experience point to a few key things that can be done to speed up the healing process:

 A powerful metaphor that I have used successfully in dealing with injuries is to visualise the affected part and associate it with a colour.
-Usually, things in the body come in pairs (a left and right knee for example) visualising the healthy part would usually give a different colour, the colour of "healthy and healed".
+Usually, things in the body come in pairs (left and right knee, for example) visualising the healthy part would usually give a different colour, the colour of "healthy and healed".
 The final part of this self-healing process is to enter a meditative or hypnotic state and to visualise some mechanism of re-colouring the injured part with a healthy colour.
-This could be through imagining a spray gun or a paintbrush for example.
+This could be through imagining a spray gun or a paintbrush, for example.

 For other ideas on how to seed healing through visualisation, I would recommend King (1991).
-Repeating the healing metaphor over a period of time, and having a positive attitude, will, in my experience, speed up the recovery process.
-I do not know exactly how it works, but I do think the body-mind model has a degree of explanatory power.
+Repeating the healing metaphor over time, and having a positive attitude, will, in my experience, speed up the recovery process.
+I do not know how it works, but I do think the body-mind model has a degree of explanatory power.
 Whatever the mechanism, it is clear that hypnosis is a powerful addition to the more traditional approaches to healing and deserves to be explored and utilised much more.

 This article first appeared in: